 A word of warning here – if you have read articles telling you to use small hooks and tie in elasticated shock absorbers into your set up then ignore these.

 It’s just anglers trying to get technical with a species that just need to be targeted with simplicity.
 In essence, that’s No.1 of my grayling fishing tips!!

 My advice to any angler that’s losing fish is to up the size of their hook and when you stop catching in a swim that has been productive, move on!

-Once you have visited the river for a couple of times (most anglers plan a couple of days each winter to enjoy this type of fishing) you will probably want to purchase either a centrepin or closed face reel and maybe a slightly longer rod.
+Once you have visited the river for a couple of times you will probably want to purchase either a centrepin or closed face reel.
+Maybe you’ll want a slightly longer rod, too.

 I use a Preston Carbonactive 15ft float rod and a ‘pin or closed face, which will give you superior control over a 13ft rod and fixed spool reel.

 Another great point about grayling is that they will move up in the water for a meal.
 However it’s usually the smaller, fitter fish that do this.

 Try and get the bait down close to the bottom if you want a better stamp of fish.